Udayagiri, Kerala: Chathamangalam Hill Station

-Chathamangalam (Kannur) is a beautiful hill station in Udayagiri panchayath.
+Chathamangalam (Kannur) is a hill station in Udayagiri panchayath.
 Starting in Udayagiri panchayath Chathamangalam hill station extends to neighbouring Cherupuzha and Alakode panchayaths.

 Pythalmala

 Pythalmala is a hill station, situated 4,500 ft. above sea level near the Kerala-Karnataka border, and is rich in flora and fauna.
 It is a 6 km trek to the top of the hills.

 Transportation

 The National Highway 66 passes through Taliparamba town.
 Goa and Mumbai can be accessed on the northern side and Cochin and Thiruvananthapuram can be accessed on the southern side.
 Taliparamba has a good bus station and buses are easily available to all parts of Kannur district.
 The road to the east of Iritty connects to Mysore and Bangalore.
 The nearest railway stations are Kannapuram and Kannur on the Mangalore-Palakkad line.

 Trains are available to almost all parts of India subject to advance booking over the internet.
 The nearest airport is Kannur International Airport which is about 60 kilometres from Udayagiri.